 - Find all the 5½” squares.

 - Cut them all on the diagonal (you can stack and cut or cut individually).
 To insure the motifs maintain the proper direction for each block, make all cuts from the bottom left to the upper right.

-- Pair up a solid triangle with each of the print triangles, rotating the print triangles as shown so the solid triangle is the bottom half of every square.
+- Pair up a solid triangle with each of the print triangles, rotating the print triangles as shown so the solid triangle is always in the same position.

 - Place the two triangles right sides together and pin along the center diagonal line.

 - Using a ¼” seam allowance stitch the center diagonal seam.

 - Press the seam allowance towards the print triangle (the darker triangle).